threefoldtech/info_grid/src/faq/faq.md

 ***

-### On the Farmerbot, I receive the error: "Balance is not enough to apply an extrinsic".
-What can I do to fix this issue?

-This means that you do not have sufficient funds (TFT) in your wallet for the Farmerbot's fees.

-You thus simply need to add some TFTs in the wallet that is connected to the farm on which you are running the Farmerbot.
-1 TFT can suffice for many transactions.

-For more information on the Farmerbot running cost, read this [QnA](#do-i-need-tft-to-run-the-farmerbot-how-much).

-***

-### When deploying the Farmerbot, I get an error in "root-grid3_client-1".
-The farmerbot.log error is: "Error: Invalid twin id.
-Twin id must be postive integer".
-Is there a fix?

-This indicates that the seed phrase has no associated twin.
-There can be many reasons behind this.

-- You are using the wrong seed phrase for your farm.
-  - To fix it, simply find the proper seed phrase for the farm hosting your 3Nodes.
-- You created the farm in the TF Connect app and are using the seed phrase in words instead of the seed phrase in HEX format (the TFChain secret).
-  - To fix it, simply use the TFChain secret (HEX format) in the TF Connect app.

-***

 ### How are dedicated nodes power managed?

 Dedicated nodes are managed like any other node.
 Nodes marked as dedicated can only be rented completely.
 Whenever a user wants to rent a dedicated node the user sends a find_node job to the farmerbot.
 The farmerbot will find such a node, power it on if it is down and reserve the full node (for 30 minutes).
 The user can then proceed with creating a rent contract for that node.
 The farmerbot will get that information and keep that node powered on.
 It will no longer return that node as a possible node in future find_node jobs.
 Whenever the rent contract is canceled the farmerbot will notice this and shutdown the node if the resource usage allows it.

-***

-### Can I run the Farmerbot on a Raspberry Pi?

-It is possible to run the Farmerbot on a Pi.
-That being said, it is experimental and Threefold might never support it officially.

-To run the Farmerbot on a Raspberry Pi, read [this guide](https://forum.threefold.io/t/how-to-run-farmerbot-on-a-raspberry-pi/3879/).

-***

-### I want to set up the Farmerbot for my 3Node farm.
-Should all my nodes have the same twin ID?

-The farmerbot can only manage the nodes that you define in the configuration.
-So, for each node in your farm, you will need to fill in these required attributes:

-* id
-  * the id of the node
-* twinid
-  * the twin id of the node

 ***